iblech/hackercouch/README.md

 ## Crash on my couch

-* couch in Augsburg, near the university
+* couch in Augsburg, Germany, near the university